Skip to main content

 Bulk Change Owner

-Apply to all selected contacts.
+Apply the new owner to all selected contacts.

 Using Email Finder for Missing Emails